How To Have a Safe iPod Touch, iPhone or iPad

 After you’ve configured your “Allowed Content,” scroll down until you come to the “Privacy” options.
 This allows you to prevent changes to any of the settings listed and to prevent the permissions of those applications.
 This list didn’t change with iOS 8 except for the addition of “Share My Location.”
 Here you can lock the settings pertaining to location sharing so your child cannot change them later without your consent.

 Anything that provides the exact physical location or geotracking of your child should be turned off.
 So, that means: Camera, Facebook and Twitter (for older teens) OFF.
 It’s OK to leave on maps, weather, compass, or CNN for example.
 Tools that push information TO your device versus share OUT your child’s location.

 Go to “Contacts” and check “Don’t Allow Changes.”
 This will prevent apps from accessing your contacts.
 Then under “Game Center,” turn off multiplayer games and adding friends.
 Some games that you may approve of for your child may have a multiplayer option including chat capability.
 Turning off multiplayer games should allow your child to play games without you worrying that they’re talking to strangers online.

 Now that you’ve safety-enabled their device to help provide an age-appropriate, family friendly experience, add the apps, games, music and educational content you’d like your child to experience.

-That should just about cover it.
-Have you had any problems with parental controls in iOS 9?
-Let us know in the comments.
-Have a safe and happy holiday season both on and offline!
+Well that should just about cover it.
+Have you had any problems with parental controls in iOS 8?
+Let us know in the comments or contact me on twitter at @MaryKayHoal.